Ready for a Halloween counting activity?

 We are!
 We are thrilled to share this Halloween counting activity with you.

-Let’s learn math through intentional play prompts to inspire reasoning, exploration, and prediction. — a strong way to practice numbers sense.
+Let’s learn math through intentional play prompts to inspire reasoning, exploration, and prediction. — a powerful way to practice numbers sense.

 RELATED: Keep these activity cards at home for quick and simple ideas!